-0.45% Sodium Chloride Injection, USP is sterile and nonpyrogenic.
-It is a parenteral solution containing sodium chloride in water for injection intended for intravenous administration.
+0.45% Sodium Chloride Injection, USP solution is a sterile and nonpyrogenic solution intended for intravenous administration.

 Each 100 mL of 0.45% Sodium Chloride Injection, USP contains 450 mg sodium chloride in water for injection.
-Electrolytes per 1000 mL: sodium (Na+) 77 mEq; chloride (Cl-) 77 mEq.
+Electrolytes per 1,000 mL: sodium 77 mEq; chloride 77 mEq.
 The osmolarity is 154 mOsmol/L (calc.).

 0.45% Sodium Chloride Injection, USP is a parenteral fluid and electrolyte replenisher.

-Sodium Chloride, USP is chemically designated NaCl, a white crystalline powder freely soluble in water.
+Sodium chloride, USP is chemically designated NaCl, a white crystalline powder freely soluble in water.

-Water for Injection, USP is chemically designated H2O.
+Water for Injection, USP is chemically designated H 2O.

 When administered intravenously, these solutions provide a source of water and electrolytes.

 Solutions which provide combinations of hypotonic or isotonic concentrations of sodium chloride are suitable for parenteral maintenance or replacement of water and electrolyte requirements.